lecoueyl/weaverjs/README.md

 ### Github Pages

-If you want to host your site on [Github Pages](https://pages.github.com), you can deploy directly a production version on the `gh-pages` branche.
+If you want to host your site on [Github Pages](https://pages.github.com), you can deploy directly a production version on the `gh-pages` branch.
 Therefore, you have to already commit once your project on a Github repository.

 ```
 npm run github